-The projects conducted took various forms, from a citywide survey of Cleveland, to a vacant housing survey of Cincinnati, to neighborhood surveys in Columbus, with various groups and individuals in each city continuing to use the tools for projects big and small.
+The projects conducted took various forms, with various groups and individuals in each city continuing to use the tools for projects big and small.

 In 2014, Detroit knew it had a blight problem - but nobody knew exactly how many structures were vacant.
-Because good data is crucial to good decision-making, Loveland Technologies teamed up with Data Driven Detroit and the Blight Elimination Task Force led by Dan Gilbert to conduct an ambitious survey: photograph and evaluate every single property within Detroit's 139 square miles.
-200 Detroiters used Loveland’s parcel mapping technology and property surveying app to get the job done.
-Data from this unprecedented effort led to hundreds of millions of dollars in federal funding allocated to blight removal and demolitions, as well as providing valuable information to City Hall, developers, and neighborhood groups about the state of their city. motorcitymapping.org
+Because good data is crucial to good decision-making, Regrid teamed up with Data Driven Detroit and the Blight Elimination Task Force led by Dan Gilbert to conduct an ambitious survey: photograph and evaluate every single property within Detroit's 139 square miles.
+200 Detroiters used Regrid's mapping technology and the Regrid Property App to get the job done.
+Data from this unprecedented effort led to hundreds of millions of dollars in federal funding allocated to blight removal and demolitions.
+It also provided valuable information to City Hall, developers, and neighborhood groups about the state of their city.

-History will marvel that Detroit’s most intense period of displacement and property damage happened in the 21st century through a misguided tax foreclosure and auction system that traded money in the short-term for long-lasting damage to people and property.
-Loveland cut against the political grain to show what is happening and how it can be changed through better outreach and better policy.
-Local government and organizations use data from Landgrid and the mobile app to visit people facing foreclosure, understand their situation, connect them to the resources they need, and advocate for change.
+History will marvel that Detroit’s most intense period of displacement and property damage happened in the 21st century through misguided tax foreclosure and auction systems.
+Local governments and organizations use data from Regrid and The Regrid Property App to visit people facing foreclosure, understand their situation, connect them to resources, and advocate for change.

-People Are Making Big Money Kicking Detroit Residents Out Of Their Homes (HBO) (featuring a brief appearance by Loveland CEO, Jerry Paffendorf, at the Loveland office in Detroit)
+People Are Making Big Money Kicking Detroit Residents Out Of Their Homes (HBO) (featuring a brief appearance by Regrid CEO, Jerry Paffendorf).

-Denovo Real Estate, a Detroit-based real estate company, uses Landgrid to research and plan investments, target parcels for acquisition, and track properties they own.
-Their clients include Recovery Park Farms, who are transforming vacant land into local food production and walkable neighborhoods.
+Denovo Real Estate, a Detroit-based real estate company, uses Regrid to research and plan investments, target parcels for acquisition, and track the properties they own.
+Their clients include Recovery Park Farms, a group that transforms vacant land into a source of local food production and walkable neighborhoods.

-Pittsburgh Community Reinvestment Group used Regrid (then "Loveland") software to survey the Bloomfield neighborhood in Pittsburgh.
+Pittsburgh Community Reinvestment Group used Regrid mapping software to survey the Bloomfield neighborhood in Pittsburgh.
 The data collected will help local nonprofits and residents connect with resources that will improve and repair homes and lead to a more sustainable neighborhood for everyone.

 Grandmont Rosedale Development Corporation annually surveys properties in their service area and use this data to identify, track, and map vacant properties.
-They also use Regrid to record the property intervention performed by the Vacant Property Task Force operating in their neighborhood.
+They also use the Regrid Property App to record the property intervention performed by the Vacant Property Task Force in their neighborhood.

-Focus:HOPE used Regrid tools to create maps, work plans, and strategize for a three-day event where thousands of volunteers worked on a beautifying initiative.
+Focus:HOPE used Regrid's mapping tools to create maps, work plans, and strategize for a three-day event where thousands of volunteers worked on a beautifying initiative.
 They also utilized the Regrid App to document progress during the event.

 Rise St. Louis

-Macon-Bibb County commissioned Regrid to survey property conditions in their Urban Redevelopment Zone, generating data about occupancy and lot maintenance which has been used internally as well as made open to the public. https://www.maconbibbsurvey.com
+Macon-Bibb County commissioned Regrid to survey property conditions in their Urban Redevelopment Zone, and generate data about occupancy and lot maintenance.
+The data has been used internally as well as made open to the public.

-The Greater Syracuse Land Bank and the Lucas County Land Bank use Regrid to visualize property data, and track inventory and sales.
+The Greater Syracuse Land Bank and the Lucas County Land Bank use Regrid to visualize property data and track inventory & sales.

-Friends of Rockaway used Regrid to assess repair needs of hurricane-damaged homes in Rockaway Beach, NY.
-Their surveyors went door-to-door with the Regrid app to interview homeowners and collect data on the remaining damage inflicted by Hurricane Sandy.
+Friends of Rockaway used Regrid to assess the repair needs of hurricane-damaged homes in Rockaway Beach, NY.
+Their surveyors went door-to-door with the Regrid Property App to interview homeowners and collect data on the remaining damage inflicted by Hurricane Sandy.

 Regrid sent a crew to Portland, MI to survey parcels in and around the path of damage left by a tornado.
 Surveyors assessed the level of damage for each property and the resulting map showed where the parcels most damaged by the tornado were located.